analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 `Rewrap <https://marketplace.visualstudio.com/items?itemName=stkb.rewrap>`__,
 select the block and wrap with ``Alt+Q``.

-As a last resort, youcan use the :code:`fold` command to break the lines of the imported text while respecting word-breaks:
+As a last resort, you can use the :code:`fold` command to break the lines of the imported text while respecting word-breaks:

 .. code:: bash